iamchaarles/Banalyzer/README.md

     └── rotten_test/
 ```

+**Dataset Sources:**
+- Collect your own banana images at different ripeness stages
+- Use public datasets from Kaggle or similar platforms
+- Ensure balanced representation across all four categories

+---

+## 💡 Usage

-## 🎓 Training the Model
+### 🎓 Training the Model

-Run the training script:
+Train your own model with your dataset:

 ```bash
 python src/train.py
 ```

-This will:
+**This will:**
 - Load and augment your dataset
-- Build a MobileNetV2-based model
+- Build a MobileNetV2-based transfer learning model
-- Train for 20 epochs (with early stopping)
+- Train for up to 20 epochs (with early stopping)
 - Save the best model to `models/best_model.keras`
 - Generate training history plots

-**Training typically takes**: 5-15 minutes on a modern CPU, 2-5 minutes with GPU.
+**Training time:** 5-15 minutes on modern CPU, 2-5 minutes with GPU

+---

-## 🔮 Making Predictions
+### 🔮 Making Predictions

-Test the model on a single image:
+Test the model on individual images using the command line:

 ```bash
 python src/predict.py path/to/your/banana.jpg
 ```

-Example output:
+**Example Output:**

 ```
 ============================================================
 PREDICTION RESULTS